Summary: I think I can make a "Home run" point here, but it will take a full count to get there...

 To summarize, if Jesus is reading from the Septuagint, he has

 This presents an obvious textual problem -- what is Jesus actually reading?
-I am not sure we can ever answer this question, so I would like to assume that Jesus knows he is changing things and doing so for a reason.
-So let's ponder the changes:
+I am not sure we can ever answer this question, so I am going to make a few assumptions: Jesus, Luke and many early Christians would have been aware that Jesus is changing the Scripture.
+Given Jesus love for the written Word, this cannot be taken lightly.
+Why then?
+Let's ponder the changes:

-A) In the OT, Isaiah never talks about sight to the blind.
+A) In the OT Hebrew, Isaiah never talks about sight to the blind.
 Jesus does (the Septuagint does also).

 B) Isaiah (in both the Hebrew and LXX) plays on the idea of binding -- the broken-hearted are bound; those bound are released.
 Jesus alters this image.
 Jesus focuses on "freeing the captives" and "letting the oppressed go free."
 Jesus, thus, seems to by-pass the image of repairing/releasing the broken-hearted, instead choosing to include the idea of sending the oppressed.
 This actually comes from Isaiah 58:6 where the prophet says, "To send the oppressed in freedom."